skumar221/XNATImageViewer_Prototype/README.md

 OVERVIEW: Most of the "objects" (or widgets) are organized around standard object-oriented principles.
-Since javaScript makes everything first-class, I do some modification to impart more "object-like" qualities into the widgets.
+Since JavaScript makes everything first-class, I do some modification to impart more "object-like" qualities into the widgets.
 For instance, they all have init functions (i.e. "__Init__") and "updateCSS" functions.
 You'll also notice that they all have a "default" set of arguments, found